Genio 350-EVK Yocto Demo

 Display a rotating cube

-This is a simple GLES program demonstrating how to drive bare metal graphics without a compositor (wayland), using DRM/KMS (kernel mode setting), GBM (graphics buffer manager), and EGL for rendering content using OpenGL ES.
+This is a simple GLES program demonstrating how to drive bare metal graphics without a compositor (Wayland), using DRM/KMS (kernel mode setting), GBM (graphics buffer manager), and EGL for rendering content using OpenGL ES.

 After having typed CTRL+C from the above step, you should see only the simple desktop window which shows the date and time in the upper right hand corner.
 This desktop graphic is being driven by the weston service.
 In this demo, we will display a rotating cube by running the kmscube command.
 However kmscube will create its own window on which it renders content.
 So, before we launch kmscube, we must make sure that no other window system occupies the display.
-This means stopping the weston process that drives the desktop.
+This means stopping the Weston process that drives the desktop.

 • Stop weston service if it already started.